 - 2 cycle engine with Intertie activated chain brake for safety while operating

-When cutting down a tree, it’s vital to get the required permissions before you do anything else.
-Once you have them, we recommend creating a detailed plan, complete with multiple escape routes.
+When cutting down a tree, getting the required permissions is vital before you do anything else.
+Once you have them, we recommend creating a detailed plan with multiple escape routes.
 The larger the tree is, the more we recommend using the open-faced notch for increased safety and control.
-The other notches are fine for smaller trees, or if there is no danger from an out of control fall.
+The other notches are fine for smaller trees or if there is no danger from an out-of-control fall.

 We hope you have enjoyed reading and have a good idea of what is required to fell a tree.
 If you have learned something new, please share this guide to cutting down a tree with a chainsaw on Facebook and Twitter.